Heli-skiing in Italy and ski touring Dolomites, Monte Rosa and heli-skiing in the Monte Bianco Massifs

 The dolomites are home to spectacular 4000m jagged peaks, the famous resort of Cortina, the 26km Sella Ronda carousel and the Marmolada mountain that requires 3 cable-cars to get to the top.

-To help you choose your heli-skiing operator, Mychaletfinder has teamed up with some of the leading companies who offer heli-skiing in Italy.
+To help you choose your heli-skiing operator, Mychaletfinder has teamed up with some of the leading companies who offer heli-skiing packages.
 Just click on the links below for further information.